 How can I cope with fears about returning to pre-COVID norms?

 In her practice, Dattilo hears people express a lot of qualms about going to the doctor, traveling on public transportation and being in other enclosed spaces like elevators.
-And while many of us have stayed in touch with intimates online or through physically distanced get-togethers, more casual interactions have fallen by the wayside and they may feel awkward at first, she adds.
+And while many of us have stayed in touch with intimates online or through physically distanced get-togethers, more casual interactions have fallen by the wayside.
+As we return to more in-person interactions, they may feel awkward at first, she adds.

 People with preexisting mental health conditions, such as anxiety or depression, may find the return to business-as-almost-usual to be especially fraught, according to Datillo.
 Yet at the same time, some may be better positioned to deal with the stress of reentry.